apiotrowski312/isOnlineOrchestration/README.md

 :exclamation: **Important note** :exclamation:

-Right now there is issiue with running dbs and svc at the same time, I will fix it in future if I come back to this project
+Right now there is an issiue with running dbs and svc at the same time, I will fix it in future if I come back to this project

 ---